-Most states allow at-will employment, which means your employees can leave you at any time to pursue other ventures.
-But what happens if those ventures include going into direct competition with your business?
-One way to avoid this scenario and protect your company is to have employees sign noncompete agreements when they are hired.
+Most states allow at-will employment, which means employees can leave you anytime to pursue other opportunities.
+But what happens if those opportunities directly compete with your business?
+One way to avoid this scenario and protect your company is to have employees sign noncompete agreements when hired.
 However, before you make every employee sign one, you should understand the legal restrictions and limitations of noncompete agreements.

 A noncompete agreement, also known as a restrictive covenant or a noncompete clause, is a formal contract between an employer and an employee that limits the employee’s ability to engage in competition with the employer during employment and for a designated period after their employment ends.
-Although the details of the agreement will be outlined in the terms, noncompete agreements often restrict the employee from working for a competitor or starting their own competing business immediately after working for you.
+Although the agreement’s details are outlined in the terms, noncompete agreements often restrict the employee from working for a competitor or starting their own competing business immediately after working for you.

-“Business owners work very hard and spend a lot of money to develop their products, form their customer base, build out their partnerships, recruit talent/employees and develop their proprietary information or intellectual property,” Dani Fontanesi, founder and managing partner of Fontanesi Legal Consulting, told business.com.
-“They want to know that if they hire an employee, that employee can’t just steal their customers, misappropriate their proprietary information and start a competing business without doing the hard work of building a business legitimately from the ground up.
+“Business owners work very hard and spend a lot of money to develop their products, form their customer base, build out their partnerships, recruit talent/employees, and develop their proprietary information or intellectual property,” Dani Fontanesi, founder and managing partner of Fontanesi Law / Advisory, told us.
+“They want to know that if they hire an employee, that employee can’t just steal their customers, misappropriate their proprietary information, and start a competing business without doing the hard work of building a business legitimately from the ground up.
 Noncompetes are intended to protect businesses from this type of behavior.”

-When including a noncompete agreement in an employment contract, the employer is committing to hiring the employee (or paying them to sign the noncompete clause), and the employee is committing to not engage in competitive business activities during or after their employment relationship is terminated with the company.
+When an employer includes a noncompete agreement in an employment contract, they are committing to hiring the employee (or paying them to sign the noncompete clause), and the employee is committing to not engage in competitive business activities during or after their employment relationship is terminated with the company.
 Noncompete agreements typically restrict the former employee from conducting competing business only within a designated geographic location and for a limited time.

 Even if you have employees sign noncompete agreements, be aware that they aren’t always easy to enforce.
 Employees often challenge the agreement in court, and some state laws make noncompete agreements difficult to uphold.
-Pay close attention to your state laws and public policy, and consider other protective measures, like a proprietary information and inventions assignment (PIIA) agreement, when drafting noncompete agreements.
+When drafting noncompete agreements, pay close attention to your state laws and public policy, and consider other protective measures, like a proprietary information and inventions assignment (PIIA) agreement.